 I’ve been thinking a lot lately about what “Male Dominated” means when it comes to work environments.
 I understand it to an extent- but really reflecting on my experiences in the military reminds me of all the guys who helped me and encouraged me to get where I am at.
 That doesn’t feel like domination.
 It feels like teamwork.
 Why do we forget about those men when we consider our circumstances?
 Maybe its time we consider this term more carefully.

 What is “male dominated”?
-I thought to myself as I worked on a thoughtful response to her question.
+I rolled the question over in my head as I worked on a thoughtful response to her question.
 The Air Force is, after all, led by a male General and Chief Master Sergeant.
 And I have often hypothesized that when a woman is CSAF things might change.
 But in my more local experience, I don’t feel as though I’m necessarily “dominated” as the word suggests.
 What really defines domination anyway?

 Oh yes, I remember I am answering a question in my office.
 The trainee continues to look to me for an answer.
 I imagine that she expects some sort of response that involves “GRIT” and “passion” and patience or something with feminist “woman power” undertones.
 Instead, I respond with this same kind of confused response – “what do you mean, male-dominated”?
 And then it is her turn to look at me confused.